-Where: Pushkar, Rajasthan When: October - November Upcoming dates: 22nd to 30th November 2020
+Where: Pushkar, Rajasthan When: October - November Upcoming dates: 1st - 8th November 2023

 Desert Festival is celebrated with pomp and show in Jaisalmer, Rajasthan and is one of the popular festivals of North India.
 This festival is characterized by camel shows and races that take place in the dunes of the area.
 The locals dress their best, the city looks colourful, and the vibrancy is unmatched.
 Tourists from all over the world visit Jaisalmer during this time to make the best of the culture and fair.

 Where: Jaisalmer, Rajasthan When: February Upcoming Dates: 3rd - 5th February 2023

 Rann Utsav takes place in the white sand of the Rann of Kutch in Gujarat every year from November to February.
 During this period, tents are set up, and the region is made in traditional Gujarati style.
 Educational programmes including folk dances, skits and others are displayed every evening, followed by bonfire night and lavish dining.
 Rann Utsav is one of the most vibrant festivals in India, which attracts numerous visitors from across the globe and displays the finest traditions of the state.